SubhashRelangi/RiseVoice/README.md

 *   **Departmental Dashboard:**
     *   Overview of problem statistics (resolved, in progress, pending).
     *   Integration with problem list and map views for comprehensive monitoring.
-*   **Complaint Management (Planned):** Dedicated sections for departments to view and manage complaints relevant to them (currently placeholder components).
+*   **Complaint Management:** Departments can now view and manage complaints relevant to them, including updating complaint statuses (e.g., Mark In Progress, Mark as Resolved) and viewing attached media (images/videos).

 ---